-A material lift is machine with 2 forks and a crank which will elevate, position, and install a wide range of materials in all types of commercial and industrial applications.
+Material lifts are machines with 2 forks and a crank which will elevate, position, and install a wide range of materials in all types of commercial and industrial applications.
 They are a big help when lifting heavy and bulky items up to 25 feet in the air.
 These lifts are ideal for installing air ducts, electrical fixtures, AC units, plumbing, chimney pipe, sheetrock, heaters, construction sites or ceiling panels.

 Equally as important as height, you need to know exactly how much your load weighs.
 If an accurate weight of the load is unknown, always round up on your best educated estimate.
 Remember the higher lifting height of a material the lower weight capacity it can hold that is due to the center of gravity of the lift.
 Some material lifts can reach loads up to 1100 pounds.
 A rule of thumb is to always overestimate the amount of load, so you don’t create an overload situation.

-Fitting through a doorway:
+Material Lifting: Fitting through a doorway

 Safety is always a concern when lifting heavy items overhead, one overlooked safety accessory is the safety brake.
 It’s a factory installed brake that in the event of a cable breaking during regular operation the mast sections will lock in place preventing possible injury.
 Think of these brakes as the brakes on an elevator in the event of a cable or motor failure.

 Buying a material lift is a large investment, if unsure of what size material handling equipment you will need, try renting one from a rental house, Home Depot or Lowes the most common rental is the genie lift in most rental houses.
 This way you can also speak to an expert about the costs of ownership for replacement parts or what customers near you are purchasing and what the sales have been on certain machine sizes.